 That means price competition is pretty steep and it’s never worth it to buy a slightly worse option that just happens to be cheaper.

-There are some rather ingenious methods some of these shower heads use to save water.
+There are some rather ingenious methods some of these products use to save water.
 All of them share the same basic principle (they have a lower Gallons per Minute than the 2.5 GPM maximum flow), but many take great pains to hide the fact that the flow is lower by compensating through some other means.

-The simplest is higher pressure, with many taking a 1.85 GPM flow and turning it into a more high pressure stream, giving you a narrow but powerful stream of water that takes some maneuvering to get a proper shower (you’re basically wetting one part of your body at a time, and it’s a huge pain if you have thick hair) but doesn’t have the same issue as some low flow showers that you don’t feel clean afterward.
+The simplest is higher pressure, with many taking a 1.85 GPM flow and turning it into a more high pressure stream, giving you a narrow but powerful stream of water that takes some maneuvering to get a proper shower (you’re basically wetting one part of your body at a time, and it’s a huge pain if you have thick hair) but doesn’t have the same issue as some water saving showers that you don’t feel clean afterward.

 This is the biggest thing to look for, and I’m going to show a selection of each of the major methods in this article so you can judge what’s right for you.